Connect with us

 “The plantation became known as the Rural Felicity Plantation, where Hardee’s descendants bought and sold 183 human beings between 1816 and 1850,” according to Harriot.
 By 1840, the Hardees were in the top 0.1 percent of American slaveowners, owning 137 human beings.

-Then, in 1817, John Ziba Hardee moved to Alabama.
+Then, in 1817, John Ziba Hardee moved to the Alabama Territory.
 His son Joel Hardee (Dobson’s great-great-great grandfather) then moved to Monroe County, Alabama, and claimed squatters rights on 50 acres of land that had previously belonged to the native Muscogee Nation.
 Joel eventually expanded his acreage through the Land Act of 1820, paying $1.25 per acre for almost 400 acres in Monroe County.

 After the Civil War, Joel’s uncle, William Hardee, settled in Selma and became a prominent, honorary member of the Ku Klux Klan.
 Following the 13th Amendment’s outlaw of slavery, Joel Hardee turned to sharecropping for cheap labor, paying Mitchell Chapman, Cyrus Boatwright and Isaac Bulloch — all former slaves — less than 34 cents per day to farm his land.